WSJW

 WSJW (550 AM) is a radio station licensed to Pawtucket, Rhode Island, serving the Providence area.
-Established in 1950 as WPAW, the station is owned by Relevant Radio, Inc. and airs Catholic talk programming.
+Established in 1950 as WPAW, the station is owned by Relevant Radio, Inc. and airs Catholic talk radio programming.

 History

 In 1948, a construction permit was issued for 500 watts on 1380 kHz for Pawtucket, Rhode Island.
 The station went on the air in 1950 as WPAW with local origination studios and transmitter originally located on the grounds of the affiliated "Peoples Coal Company" coal yard at 75 Mill Street in Cumberland, Rhode Island.
 In 1952, it moved to 550 kHz, and on October 13, 1961, the station was renamed WXTR.
 Broadcast studios and transmitter were moved to along the Blackstone River at 101 John Street in Cumberland, Rhode Island.
-On March 25, 1972 the call letters changed to WGNG ("Gold-N-Great") with the station adopting an oldies format.
+On March 25, 1972, the call letters changed to WGNG ("Gold-N-Great") with the station adopting an oldies format.
 It quickly switched to top 40 in early 1973, then to "mellow rock" in the spring of 1977.

 Around 1980, the station returned to its "Gold-N-Great" format.
 The next callsign change occurred on Halloween 1985 when the station changed its call to WICE (which were vacated from 1290 in Providence, now WPVD).
 In 1992, WICE took on a country music format as "WHIM Country", though the WICE call sign was retained; during this period, the format and WHIM call sign had been vacated from WHIM's longtime home on 1110 (now WPMZ) in favor of CNN Headline News station WWRX.
 After 1110 returned to the WHIM call sign and country format in 1993, WICE moved to a sports talk format.